ivancernja/t/README.md

 Here's why:

-* It has barely any lines of code + it being rust, it compiles fast!
+* It has barely any lines of code + it being written in Rust, it compiles fast!
 * It uses a local `.json` file which is secure because it's on your drive!
 * It has merely three commands, come on.